taoxee/XuTao-workspace/README.md

 # XuTao-workspace
 torch learning, data processing, resnet, imagenet, cifar, vgg etc

-Most recently work under the
+# The most recent work is under the ILSVRC12 branch

 this is my overall conclusion of my first 2 months study of the python and the neural network.